bugzmanov/cleancode-critique/src/chapter_35.md

 </div>

 This doesn't eliminate complexity.
 It just moves it to another place.
 But worse: moving parameters to fields increases size and the scope of the mutable state of the application.
-This sacrifices global complexity to reduce local complexity.
+This sacrifices global complexity to reduce local one.
 Honestly, tracking shared mutable state in multi-threaded environments - is far harder than understanding function arguments.

 <div class="book-quote">